SQL Server on Azure Virtual Machines

 The Azure Hybrid Benefit is special pricing designed to help you maximise the value of your current licensing investments while accelerating your migration to the cloud.
 There is no application process or waiting period.
 Learn more.

-If you have SQL Server or Windows Server 2008 and 2008 R2 but don’t have Software Assurance, you can now migrate to Azure and get extended security updates for free for three years.
+SQL Server 2012 Extended Support will end on 12 July 2022.
+At that point, if you have SQL Server 2012 but don’t have Software Assurance, you can now migrate to Azure and get Extended Security Updates for free for three years.
 Learn more.

-1Total cost of ownership (TCO) is up to five times lower than with SQL Server on Amazon Web Services EC2.
-Cost difference includes Azure Hybrid Benefit for Windows Server (exclusive to Azure) and a three-year offer of free Extended Security Updates in Azure Virtual Machines for no additional costs.
-Prices are as of 24 October 2018 and subject to change.
+1Total cost of ownership (TCO) is up to five times lower than SQL Server on Amazon Web Services EC2.
+Cost difference includes Azure Hybrid Benefit for Windows Server (exclusive to Azure) and a three-year offer of free Extended Security Updates in Azure Virtual Machines at no additional cost.
+Prices are as of 4 June 2021, and subject to change.
 Actual regional pricing and programme discounts may apply.
 Actual savings may vary based on region, instance size and performance tier.
 Savings exclude Software Assurance costs, which may vary based on Volume Licensing agreement.
 Contact your sales representative for more information.
 Learn more.

 3There are currently no Reserved Virtual Machine Instances with SQL Server images pre-configured.
 You’ll need to manually install SQL Server on Reserved Virtual Machines.